Getting Started with sort and uniq: Sorting Data and Removing Duplicates

 7-3.
 The Original File Wasn't Modified

-sort only prints to the screen — it never modifies the input file.
-To save the sorted result, redirect explicitly:
+sort only prints to the screen.
+It never modifies the input file.
+To save the sorted result, redirect it yourself.

 $ sort fruits.txt > fruits-sorted.txt